kos-lang/kos/doc/modules.md

 lexer()
 -------

-    lexer(filename, input)
+    lexer(filename, script)

 Kos lexer generator.

 `filename` is the name of the script file, which is for informational purposes only.

-`input` is a buffer containing UTF-8-encoded Kos script to parse.
+`script` is a string, buffer or generator containing Kos script to parse.

+If `script` is a generator, it must produce strings.
+Each of these strings will be subsequently parsed for consecutive tokens.
+The occurrence of EOL characters is used to signify ends of lines.
+Tokens cannot span across subsequent strings.

-The generator yields subsequent tokens parsed from the `input` script.
-Each yielded token is an object which has the following properties:
+The Kos lexer generator yields subsequent tokens parsed from `script`.
+Each produced token is an object which has the following properties:

  * `token` - string which represents the full token.